 Continue to see your doctor for treatment and follow-ups.
 Be sure to discuss any differences in symptoms.
 Nutrition counseling may also improve the efficacy of your medications and overall quality of life.

-Discover more resources for living with Crohn’s with the free IBD Healthline app.
+The free Bezzy IBD app can help you discover more resources for living with Crohn’s.
 This app provides access to expert-approved information on Crohn’s, as well as peer support through one-on-one conversations and live group discussions.
 Download the app for iPhone or Android.